Jietai Temple

-Jietai Temple (戒台寺 (Jiè Tāi Sì)) is a Buddhist temple in Mentougou District in western Beijing.
-It was constructed during the Tang dynasty, with major modifications made during the Ming and Qing Dynasties.
+Jietai Temple (戒台寺 (Jiè Tāi Sì)) is a Buddhist temple in Mentougou District in western Beijing, China.
+It was constructed during the Tang dynasty, with major modifications made during the Ming and Qing dynasties.

 Like the older Tanzhe Temple nearby along China National Highway 108, Jietai Temple is now a tourist attraction of Beijing.

 The temple is located on the mountainside of the Ma'an mountain approximately 25 kilometers from downtown Beijing.
-It was first built in the Kaihuang period of the Sui Dynasty (581-600) and was originally called the Huiju Temple (Wisdom Accumulation Temple).
+It was first built in the Kaihuang period of the Sui dynasty (581–600) and was originally called the Huiju Temple (Wisdom Accumulation Temple).

 The ordination altar in Jietai Temple is known as one of the three largest ordination altars in China together with the other two in Kaiyuan Temple in Quanzhou, Fujian and Zhaoqing Temple in Hangzhou, Zhejiang.
 As it has largest construction scale, so it is also called the "First Altar in the World" (天下第一坛).

 History

 Jietai Temple was first built in 622, in the 5th year of Wude period in the Tang dynasty (618–907) with the name of "Huiju Temple" (慧聚寺).

 In 1069, in the 5th year of Xianyong period in the Liao dynasty (907–1125), master Fajun (法均) founded the ordination altar in the temple.
 Monks from different areas gathered here to observe the precepts, hence the name "Jietan Temple" (戒坛寺; Jietan means the ordination altar).